gavinhughpalmer/sfdc-field-creator/README.md

 * Including the object sharing table into Salesforce deployment
 * Adding something like pipenv to ensure the versions of packages that are used in the project
 * Document the solution
+* Include integration to google docs to bring in google sheets and convert that to salesforce fields